 Advanced Auto Glass’s windshield Repair is a Permanent Fix

 Advanced Auto Glass’s Repair Medic process will “heal” the damage in your windshield and will prevent it from cracking further for customers in Fort Worth and Weatherford, TX.

 You May Still See a Small Mark or “scar” on Your Windshield

 This is normal.
 Windshield repair is not designed to make the damage completely disappear, but Advanced Auto Glass’s repair will restore the structural integrity of your windshield.

 Advanced Auto Glass guarantees your satisfaction and that your repair will pass all state inspections.

 What Types of Car Windshield & Window Glass Can Be Repaired?

 There are two common types of glass that are used for windshields and windows, some can be fixed easier than others:

 Laminated glass is the most common type of glass often used in windshields.

-- If your laminated glass windshield has a small chip or medium crack, it’s likely possible to repair it in Fort Worth and Weatherford, TX.
+If your laminated glass windshield has a small chip or medium crack, it’s likely possible to repair it in Fort Worth and Weatherford, TX.